Skip to main content

 • For an aggregate table, use MV_TO_ARRAY(inputField).
 The function coerces the MVD into an array for grouping (SQL GROUP BY), but the data is still stored as a string MVD.

-• Input data type: The input field is of type string.
+• Input data type: The input field is a string array type.

 The following example shows how to ingest MVDs into a detail table: